jonseppanen/wwing/README.md

 ## Features

+### Personal User Config folder
+A personal User Config folder is stored in your c:\Users\username folder.
+Any variables you save in this file are remembered and left the hell alone.
+I will soon be writing an auto updater for the skin so your settings persist.
+If you just updating using the RMSkin release files these will also persist.

 ### Weather
 **Your location is gathered automatically and weather is parsed from it** - I know right?
 No more country code lookup and variable hacking.

+If you want to select a more precise location, **Right Click** the weather text and enter it in - format **City,Country** - the skin will then keep these settings.

 ### Spotify
 ![Spotify](https://i.imgur.com/cKkubKN.jpg)